aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

-In my opinion, if a user is using the provisioned mode, then they must make conscious decisions about what the capacity should look like for the table and its replicas.
+In my opinion, if a user is using the provisioned mode, then they must make conscious decisions about what the capacity should look like for the table, replicas and GSIs.

 #### Kms key not created for customer managed keys